Velas Turtle Festival - Olive Ridley Conservation

 Velas is a beach on the western coast of Maharashtra State in India, where the fest is organized annually.
 The Velas Turtle Festival dates are not fixed as it depends on the eggs laid by Female Turtles.
 Mostly, it is in the month of March.
-Velas Beach Turtle Festival is organized by Sahyadri Nisarga Mitra (SNMC) which decides the annual fest dates and share with tour operators like Adventure Geek.
+Velas Beach Turtle Festival is organized by Sahyadri Nisarga Mitra (SNMC) which decides the annual fest dates.

 Only to Return

 On release, when the hatchlings head to the sea, they record the place's geomagnetic field intensity, remembering it till they return as adults.
 This is a key moment in their lives.
 Fifteen years later, the females from the batch will reappear to nest and lay eggs at the exact spot of their birth.
 They will hatch 50-60 days later and the cycle goes on.

 The remote village of Velas would have stayed in oblivion if it weren’t for the Olive Ridley turtles that brought international attention to this place.
 Enclosed by mountains on its three sides with the lovely Velas beach on its fourth side, this small village also has a historical connection as it was the hometown and birthplace of Nana Phadnavis, who was a powerful minister of the Maratha Empire.

 If you want a beach vacation with a rustic, isolated feel, Velas beach fits your itinerary perfectly.
 Velas Beach is also the perfect places to enjoy sunrise and sunset.